Shire Stories - A New Writing Project

 A. Yes and be sent by email

-Q. I have had the play professionally performed, can I send it to,?
+Q. I have had the play professionally performed, can I send it too?

 A. We would like to see work that has not been professionally performed.